spirosmastorakis/ndnSIM-development/docs/source/fw.rst

 entity, but it is not required to follow the same model.
 If timers are needed, EventId fields needs to be added to such data structure(s).

-The final step is to implement one or more of the triggers with the desired strategy logic.
-These triggers are listed below:
+The final step is to implement at least the "After Receive Interest" trigger and any (or none) of the two other triggers that are listed below with the desired strategy logic:

 After Receive Interest Trigger
 ++++++++++++++++++++++++++++++